 Let’s start with the worst.
 During midday, especially in the heat of the summer, the animals do what animals do in the wild, relax…chill…nap.
 Consequently, you will see the animals but there probably won’t be a lot of movement.

-On the other hand, first thing in the morning and towards evening, the animals are much more apt to move and be overall more active.
+On the other hand, first thing in the morning when the park opens and towards evening, the animals are much more apt to move and be overall more active.
 The safaris will continue if it rains but not if there is severe weather.

 Should we FastPass+ Kilimanjaro Safaris?

-Obviously there are many factors involved in where you use your Fastpass+ but overall, we recommend that you indeed do use a Fastpass+ on the safari.
+Obviously there are many factors involved in where you use your Fastpass+ but overall, we recommend that you indeed do try to use a Genie+ lightning lane on the safari.
 It is one of the busiest attractions along with Pandora.

 We find that this is especially true if you want to visit the safaris during the evening when it really is at it’s busiest times for crowds.
 We have all the information you need to know about securing fast passes here.